be-net/2019/content/index.md

 # Where and when?

-BeNet 2017 will take place in the Aula Complex of Ghent University in the city center of Ghent on the 6th of December (see [here](location-and-contact)).
+BeNet 2017 will take place in the vzw Roeland, Krijgslaan 18, 10 minutes walk from Sint-Pieters station, on the 6th of December
+(see [here](location-and-contact)).